darshanasen/flexbox-grid-presentation/README.md

 }
 ```

-If we were to create this gallery using Flexbox Grid, we can do it simply using HTML.
+If we were to create this gallery using Flexbox Grid, we can achieve the same design simply using HTML.

-The first step is to add `class="row"` on the direct parent element.
-Followed by a container with a class signifying the amount of columns the flex-child takes up.
+The first step is to add `class="row"` on the direct flex-parent.
+Then we add a container around each flex-child with a class signifying its width in columns.

 ```html